surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 Surge XT for Rack is a collection of modules which brings the majority of the DSP code from Surge XT into the VCV Rack environment in a modern and carefully designed fashion.

-Please remember that writing a manual is hard work!
-We've put this manual together for our first release, but welcome folks to collaborate on changes and improvements!
+This manual is a collaborative work in progress.
 We are happy to merge pull requests and changes!

 {:.no_toc}
 <br/>